 Key Takeaways

-What Are Parcel Surcharges and Why Do Carriers Use Them?
+What Are Parcel Surcharges and Why Do They Exist?

 If you’ve ever looked at a shipping invoice and wondered why the final cost was so much higher than the base rate you expected, the answer is likely parcel surcharges.
 Think of them as additional fees that carriers like FedEx and UPS tack on to cover specific costs or services that go beyond a standard delivery.
 They aren’t just random charges; they are a fundamental part of how carriers price their services and manage their operational expenses, and they can account for a huge portion of your total shipping bill.